 SCOPE: using forceps to gently separate residual connections between the retina and eyecup.

-Then, with the retina anchored at the optic nerve head, continue holding the tissue steady and use the second pair of forceps to bunch up the eyecup below the optic nerve head [1].
-Inspect to confirm that the retinal periphery is not folded due to residual vitreous in the angle with the ciliary body [2].
+Then, with the retina still anchored at the optic nerve head, continue holding the tissue steady and use the second pair of forceps to bunch up the eyecup below the optic nerve head [1].
+Inspect to confirm that the retinal periphery is not folded due to residual vitreous, particularly at sites where ciliary body remains [2].
 If needed, flush the chamber with PBS using a transfer pipette [3] and use the brush to gently uncurl any folded retina and remove excess vitreous [4].

 Talent gathering the eyecup below the optic nerve head using forceps.